 Building the pace

 Always introduce exercise gradually, so you can build up to each activity.
 For example, you can start with 5 minutes at a time, especially if your pet is very young, senior, or overweight.
 Once you have a good idea of your cat or dog’s endurance base, you can decide what the ideal duration and intensity should be.
-Both humans and animals are creatures of habit, so sticking to the same time every day will help build a routine.
+Both humans and animals are creatures of habit, so having a daily routine can contribute to your pet’s wellbeing.

 Don’t be afraid to mix things up a little!
 Any activity that gets your pet’s heart rate up (within reason) works, so switching between activities will help keep them interested.